top of page

 • Jan 29

-Traveling is one of the best ways to learn about the world, but it can be expensive.
-Flights, hotels, and activities all add up fast.
-However, I’ve learned over time that you don’t have to spend a lot to see the world.
+Traveling is one of the best ways to learn about different cultures, try new food, and meet new people; however, it can be expensive.
+Flights, hotels, food, and activities all add up fast.
+I’ve learned over time that you don’t have to spend a lot to see the world.
 Here are some simple tips I’ve used to travel on a budget:

 ree